Health Program

 Niños del Lago is finding ways to reinforce children’s health and full development through partnerships with other NGOs and private professionals.
 This is done through:

-• Nutrition and hygiene education for the families.
+- Nutrition and hygiene education for them and their families.

 Primarily these services have been offered to children who benefit from the Stay in School program depending on funds being available.
 (Data is being collected regarding these services in order to be able to grow this project and request funding for it.)